khngjx/project2/README.md

   * Whatsapp notification
   * Build and push image to DockerHub

-# Steps and thought process (More like trial and error process...)
+# Steps and thought process
   I created a workflow for each process by using seperate .YML file

   For Whatsapp notification, I followed the instructions at https://github.com/mdb571/wa-action.